-Canon G7 X Mark II versus Canon M6
+Canon G7 X Mark II vs M6

-The physical size and weight of the Canon G7 X Mark II and the Canon M6 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Canon M6 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably larger (18 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the M6 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the M6 can take 295 images on a single charge of its LP-E17 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.